How Does Vision-Based Document Segmentation Work?

 The abstract to the second document gives us a nice summary:

-Comparing to other existing techniques such as DOM tree, our approach is independent to the HTML documentation representation.
+Comparing to other existing techniques such as the DOM tree, our approach is independent of the HTML documentation representation.
 Our method can work well even when the HTML structure is quite different from the visual layout structure.
 Several experiments show the effectiveness of our method.

-At its simplest level, this approach breaks down web pages into different blocks of meaning, based upon the way we might actually see a page, with blocks of text and pictures, and line breaks and white space, and other separators of text and images and other content.
+At its simplest level, this vision-based document segmentation approach breaks down web pages into different blocks of meaning, based upon the way we might see a page, with blocks of text and pictures, and line breaks and white space, and other separators of text and images and other content.

 Vision-based document segmentation